From Beyond the Grave

-Alan Wheeler positioned the brown padded envelope to his left and lifted the document on the desk in front of him.
-“I’ll read your father’s will and testament before I pass you the item I’ve kept securely.”
+Alan Wheeler lifted the document from the desk in front of him.
+“I’ll read your father’s will and testament before I pass you an item I’ve kept securely.”

 “Please, take your time, Alan.”
-Bryce nodded and sat with his back straight, and hands clasped on the solicitor’s large desk.
+Bryce nodded and sat with his back straight, his hands clasped on the solicitor’s large desk.
 The two men had known each other since childhood.
-Both were thirty-five and a little under six feet, but where Alan had succumbed to a relaxed, comfortable lifestyle, was overweight, and had a full beard.
+Both were thirty-five and a little under six feet.
+Alan had succumbed to a relaxed, comfortable lifestyle, was overweight, and had a full beard.
 Bryce had maintained his fitness, had a muscular physique and maintained a fashionable stubble.

-The solicitor read the document from the top of the first page to the final words on the third page.
+The solicitor read aloud the document from the top of the first page to the final word on the third page.
 When he’d finished, he placed the sheets flat on the desk and turned them to face his client.
 He waited and watched as Bryce read the will, then took a pen from an inside pocket to sign and date the accompanying confirmation sheet.

 Alan pulled the signed sheet around to face him, and he too signed and dated the bottom.
 “In the course of my duties I’ve held documents and small packages for many clients, but I have to say, I’m pleased to hand this one over.”

-“Was there some problem?”
-Bryce accepted the padded envelope from the solicitor and stared at the distinctive handwriting.
+“Okay.”
+Bryce nodded as he accepted the padded envelope from the solicitor and stared at the distinctive handwriting.
 A smile teased his lips as he thought of the care his father took when writing anything.
 He looked up.
 “Are you sure you’re all right, mate?
 You sound on edge, and we don’t need such formality between us.”

 Bryce squinted.
-“You’re giving me the impression that this isn’t a run-of-the-mill business.”
+“Now, you’re giving me the impression that this isn’t run-of-the-mill business.”

 “This is a special case, Bryce.
 As you know, our fathers were friends and trusted each other.
 My father was your family solicitor for many years.
-I think he’d expect me to enlighten you regarding my instructions.”
-Alan Wheeler unlocked and pulled open a drawer in his desk.
-He lifted out a sheet of vellum paper.
-It contained a handwritten message which he gave to his client.
+I think they’d both expect me to enlighten you regarding my instructions.”
+Alan unlocked a drawer in his desk, and lifted out a sheet of vellum paper.
+The sheet contained a handwritten message which he gave to his client.

 Bryce paused and glanced at the nervous solicitor before reading on:

-‘My life was directly threatened recently, which is why I have taken the step of preparing this message for use from beyond the grave.
+‘My life was directly threatened recently, which is why I have taken the step of preparing this message.
 Due to the nature of the risks, should the package be interfered with, or not passed on to Bryce, I respectfully remind you of our conversation when we last met.’

-The instruction was signed, William Crawford, Lieutenant Colonel (Retired).
+The instruction was signed, William B. Crawford, Lieutenant Colonel (Retired).

 Bryce handed the instruction back to his solicitor.
 “Thank you.
 I can only imagine you have a good reason for wishing me to see such a message.”

 Alan inhaled and breathed out slowly.
-“Your father only spoke to me in person on a few occasions, but at our last meeting he watched me place the package in my safe and swear secrecy.”
+“Your father only spoke to me in person on a few occasions, but at our last meeting, he watched me place the package in my safe and insisted I swear secrecy.”

 There was a knock at the office door.

 “Wait!”
-The solicitor’s tone was sharp and unlike the quiet voice anyone might be accustomed to, including how he had spoken earlier when conducting the business of William Crawford’s will.
+The solicitor’s tone was sharp, unlike the customary calm tones in which he’d earlier conducted the business of William Crawford’s will.
 He turned to his client.
 “I apologise, Bryce.”
 He loosened his tie and collar before continuing quietly.
-“Although your father didn’t say as much, I was left with the clear impression that he was compelled to do business with, shall we say, foreign powers.”
+“Although your father didn’t say as much, I was left with the impression that he was compelled to do business with, shall we say, foreign powers.”

 “Would you mind expanding on your theory?”

-“Your father told me he was working in conjunction with a British government department and said I should be aware of any new clients who had foreign interests.
-He suggested that for at least six months, I avoid being interviewed by or taking on any British client or any person who might be under European influence.
+“Your father told me he was working in conjunction with a British government department.
+He said I should be aware of any new clients who had foreign interests.
+He suggested that for at least six months, I avoid being interviewed by, or taking on any non-British client or any person who might be under a European influence.
 He also warned against any person who was sensitive about background checks.”